Hyundai Motor Europe: Russia

-In Russia, the production of the Hyundai Accent, Sonata, Elantra and Santa Fe models has been taking place at the TagAZ plant, located in Taganrog, since 2001, in the form of complete knock-down kits assembly.
-Since 2006, the factory has also been assembling the Hyundai Porter, County, Aero Town and the HD 500 commercial vehicles.
+In Russia, the production of the Hyundai Accent, Sonata, Elantra and Santa Fe models was done at the TagAZ plant from 2001 to 2014 in the form of complete knock-down kits assembly.
+In 2006, the factory also started assembling the Hyundai Porter, County, Aero Town and the HD 500 commercial vehicles.

 In June 2008, Hyundai started the construction of a new manufacturing plant in Saint Petersburg with a planned yearly capacity of 100,000 cars, that will eventually be increased to 200,000 units.
 It started mass production in January 2011, with two models: the Hyundai Solaris and the Kia Rio.